-AGENCY HIGHLIGHTS
+AGENCY INFORMATION AND FINANCIAL HIGHLIGHTS

-The Department of Labor and Industry is responsible for administering and enforcing state and federal occupational safety and health laws and state labor laws.
+The Department of Labor and Industry (the Department) has one central, two field, and five regional offices that administer and enforce state and federal occupational safety and health laws and state labor laws.
 The Department also provides job training opportunities and consultation services, and issues licenses and permits for asbestos projects, lead notifications, and boiler certifications.
-In fiscal year 2000, the Department received \$7.3 million in general fund appropriations; \$3.9 million from federal grants; and \$3.6 from fines and fees collected through agency programs.
+The Department receives funding from General Fund appropriations, federal grants, and fines and fees collected through agency programs.
+The Department's expenses consist primarily of personal services.